 - employment issues.

 You might be able to get legal aid if your case is an exception, like if you are facing homelessness because of a debt or housing problem.
+You can red more about exceptional case funding and apply for it here:

-Not all solicitors can do legal aid work.
+Not all solicitors do legal aid work.
 You will need to find out which solicitors or organisations do this work in your area.
-In some areas, Citizens Advice Bureaux or Law Centres do work under legal aid.
+In some areas, Citizens Advice or Law Centres do work under legal aid.

 c) Insurance policies